Cairngorms Connect Artist Residency

-In a new collaboration, the artists Robbie Synge, Elizabeth Reeder, and Amanda Thomson, plan to work with local communities and conservationists to explore people’s relationship with landscape in the Cairngorms.
-They take their inspiration from Cairngorms Connects’ ‘200-year plan’ which Synge refers to as a ‘beautiful, hopeful and pragmatic plan to address biodiversity, habitat restoration and opportunities for people, far beyond our time’.
+In a new collaboration, the artists Robbie Synge, Elizabeth Reeder, and Amanda Thomson, are working with local communities and conservationists to explore people’s relationship with landscape in the Cairngorms, Scotland.

 Robbie Synge works with physical movement and interactions between people and materials, with collaborators of diverse backgrounds and interests and presenting in theatres, galleries and outdoor spaces.
 Recent work includes short film ‘Forest Floor’ (2019) shot in Abernethy Forest with collaborator Julie Cleves, exploring landscape access challenges.
 Synge has worked with, amongst others, the BBC, LUX Scotland and Siobhan Davies Dance.

 Elizabeth Reeder is a writer whose novel ‘An Archive of Happiness’, was longlisted for the Highland Book Prize (2021).
 Her work explores ideas of identity, community, home and place.
 She runs workshops on a range of subjects and is a senior lecturer in Creative Writing at the University of Glasgow.